paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 HrmpChannelContents: map HrmpChannelId => Vec<InboundHrmpMessage>;
 /// Maintains a mapping that can be used to answer the question:
 /// What paras sent a message at the given block number for a given reciever.
-/// Invariant: The vector is never empty.
+/// Invariant: The para ids vector is never empty.
 HrmpChannelDigests: map ParaId => Vec<(BlockNumber, Vec<ParaId>)>;
 ```